 Then, in May of 2015, the franchise came roaring back with its best entry yet, and what is already considered one of the greatest action films of all time.
 Aside from boasting memorable characters and a “surprisingly” heartfelt, complex story with admirable themes, Fury Road returned the big-budget action blockbuster to a reliance on practical effects, unforgettable on-location cinematography, and R-rated stunts.
 Arguably the greatest accomplishment of Miller’s magnum opus was how it told such multi-layered, effective story through action —- which is really what the entire point of the action genre is supposed to be.

 2.)
-Rise/Dawn of the Planet of the Apes (2011, 2014) —- [Reboot of the original Planet of the Apes series (1968, 1970-73), re-imagining of Tim Burton’s first Planet of the Apes (2001) reboot]; Now we’re getting to the most recent stuff.
-It makes sense that, given the rampant increase in Hollywood remakes over the past decade, a lot more crappy remakes have come out in recent years but so too have a lot of good and truly great ones.
+Rise of/Dawn of/War for the Planet of the Apes (2011, 2014) —- [Reboot of the original Planet of the Apes series (1968, 1970-73), re-imagining of Tim Burton’s first Planet of the Apes (2001) reboot]; Now we’re getting to the most recent stuff.
+It makes sense that, given the rampant increase in Hollywood remakes over the past decade, more crappy remakes have come out in recent years, but so too have great ones.

-Enter the one-two punch of Ruper Wyatt’s and Matt Reeve’s Rise and Dawn of the Planet of the Apes (respectively), which not only reinvigorated and legitimized a cartoony property that was hokey and poorly aged to begin with, but also updated a franchise that had already been rebooted (albeit incredibly poorly) in 2001 by Tim Burton.
-This new millennium Planet of the Apes series not only represents the best work by motion-capture whiz Andy Serkis, but also showcases some of the finest digital effects this side of Lord of the Rings (2001-2003) and argues that new technology can still be used to enhance rather than neuter the magic of movie spectacle.
+Enter the one-two-three punch of Ruper Wyatt’s and Matt Reeve’s Rise and Dawn of/War for the Planet of the Apes (respectively), which not only reinvigorated and legitimized a cartoony property that was hokey and poorly aged to begin with, but also updated a franchise that had been rebooted before in 2001 by Tim Burton.
+This new millennium Planet of the Apes series not only represents the best work by motion-capture whiz Andy Serkis, but also showcases some of the finest digital FX this side of Lord of the Rings (2001-2003) and argues that new technology can still be used to enhance rather than neuter the magic of movie spectacle.

 - King Kong (2005) — [Remake of the original 1933 film of the same name]: Peter Jackson’s passion project expanded and glorified everything from the original classic, from the special effects to the character development to the running time (over three hours!).
 This modernization succeeds, however, thanks to strong characters, a great score, and bravado performances by Naomi Watts and Andy Serkis as the title character.